La La Land (2016): A Beautiful Ode to Old Hollywood

 Gosling and Stone are both at the top of their games.
 They bring the typical fun and whimsical nature that we have grown accustomed to while showing some serious singing chops along the way.
 They will both absolutely be nominated for best actor and actress.
 La La Land does not work without two great lead performances.
 I really enjoyed how passionate both their characters were about their crafts.
 You really got the sense that both Gosling and Stone were starving artists.
 They act as each other’s rock, continuously telling each other to pursue their dreams despite what others may say.

 The writing of La La Land (also done by Damien Chazelle) is very solid and tight.
-Many musicals rely on catchy tunes to distract audiences from a lackluster plot, but the script of La La Land is very nuanced and contains many great themes.
+Many musicals rely on catchy tunes to distract audiences from a lackluster plot.
+However, the script of La La Land is very nuanced and contains many great themes.
 Not only did I enjoy La La Land’s emphasis on pursuing one’s dreams and the difficulties that come with them, but it also has a lot to say about Los Angeles and Hollywood as a whole.
-At one point you may feel that La La Land is converging on a very cliched ending with very played out character arcs, but the movie takes a refreshing left turn that leads to a very satisfying ending.
+At one point you may feel that La La Land is converging on a very cliched ending with very played out character arcs.
+However, the movie takes a refreshing left turn that leads to a very satisfying ending.

 La La Land is a refreshing, delightful achievement in cinema that has the ability to convert even the harshest musical critics with tight storytelling and strong characters.
 La La Land gets an A+.
 It certainly deserves the praise it is receiving.